hibernate/gradle-xjc-plugin/README.md

 This plugin uses the XJC Ant task (ultimately I'd like to get away from the Ant usage).
 You need to tell it the dependencies needed for loading that Ant task.
 The plugin adds a configuration named `xjc` where you can add the needed dependencies.
 The plugin does automatically add `gradleApi()` as a xjc dependency because the newer jvnet tasks seem to rely on slf4j, so we pass the version of slf4j used by the running Gradle.
-However, all (other) dependencies needed for the the Ant task need to be defined here.
+However, all (other) dependencies needed for the Ant task need to be defined here.
 E.g.:

     dependencies {